Executive stock option exercise with full and partial information on a drift change point: The partial information ESO problem

-We have the smooth pasting property below.
-It is natural to expect this property to hold, but to the best of our knowledge has not been established before in a model such as ours.
+We establish, in Theorem \ref{thm:sppi} below, a smooth pasting property for the partial information value function.
+This is a natural property one might expect to hold, but to the best of our knowledge has not been established before in a diffusion model model such as our partial information model.
 In stochastic volatility models, Touzi \cite{touzi99} has used variational inequality techniques to show the smooth pasting property.
-This method can probably be adapted to our setting, but we shall employ a method more akin to the classical proof of smooth fit in American option problems, along similar lines to Lemma 2.7.8 in Karatzas and Shreve \cite{ks98} or Theorem 3.4 in Monoyios and Ng \cite{mman11}.
+It may be that this method could be adapted to our setting.

+We shall employ a method more akin to the classical proof of smooth fit in American option problems, in a similar spirit to Karatzas and Shreve \cite[Lemma 2.7.8]{ks98} (for the case of the Black-Scholes put) or Monoyios and Ng \cite[Theorem 3.4]{mman11} (in a model with inside information).
+The proof of Theorem \ref{thm:sppi} is simplified by using the measure $\mathbb{P}^{*}\sim\mathbb{P}$ defined in \eqref{eq:Pstar}.
+Because the proof involves analysing the first time the stock almost surely breaches a surface, and as we are working in the observation filtration, any early exercise crossing point must ultimately depend only on the stock price path, so moving to a measure where $X$ has constant drift (equal to $\mu_{0}$ under $\mathbb{P}^{*}$, recall the SDE \eqref{eq:sdeXstar}) simplifies matters.